 Applied Field Courses

 Students complete four applied field courses (12 s.h.) numbered ECON:3325–ECON:4700, excluding ECON:3870 Federal Reserve Challenge and ECON:4050 Readings and Independent Study in Economics.
-Two of the applied field courses must be taken at the University of Iowa.
+At least two of the applied field courses must be taken at the University of Iowa.
 Students are not guaranteed specific applied field courses.
 The availability of courses may be subject to prerequisites or restrictions.

 Analytical Subprogram